Ifuu-Joanna/Sales-_Analysis/README.md

 # Sales_Analysis

 This is a company's sales dataset, which captures the sales activities of the company in 2018.
 This analysis captured important metrics that will be important to the company's business decisions and optimising sales goals.

-The columns in this dataset includes: Order_id, Date, Customer_id, Sales_person, Company, Region, Price, Quantity and Revenue.
+The columns in this dataset include: Order_id, Date, Customer_id, Sales_person, Company, Region, Price, Quantity, and Revenue.

-The recommended analysis carried out:
+The recommended analysis carried out
 --Sum of quantity sold
 --Sum of revenue
 --Average revenue